People in the OSU PER Group

 Yuhfen Lin

-Extending inquiry learning beyond introductory physics.
-Getting future physicists to start thinking like physicists.
+Yuhfen studied extending inquiry learning beyond introductory physics; getting future physicists to start thinking like physicists.

 Homeyra Sadaghiani (WWW)